DiGre3zz/Event-Mission-Script-System/README.md

 - **NPC state transitions** are handled by a hardcoded two-stage `NPCInteractionSwapper`.
 In a production tool, this would be generalized into a proper state machine driven by mission progress.
 - **Inventory display** is currently console-log only.
 A real tool would need a UI layer.
 - **Chest contents delivery** uses simple spawn points and drops items on the ground.
 A version with a selection UI is planned.
-- **Custom editor tooling** — dropdowns and inspectors customization for even a designer UX.
+- **Custom editor tooling** — dropdowns and inspectors customization for a better designer UX.

 Unity 6000.3.9f1 - MIT License